MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ![Cost estimation](~/media/hybrid/cost-estimation.png)

 > [!NOTE]
-> Quantinuum unrolls the entire circuit and calculates the cost on all iterations, whether they are run or not.
+> Quantinuum unrolls the entire circuit and calculates the cost on all code paths, whether they are conditionally executed or not.

 ## Integrated hybrid samples